jfh5580/jfh5580/README.md

 🎓 M.S Business Analytics at GWU

-🎓 B.S Statistics with a focus on Information Sciences and Technology At Penn State
+🎓 B.S Statistics with a focus on Information Sciences and Technology at Penn State

 📈 Graduate Student looking for a full-time job in the data science field